UoB-COMSM0166/2026-group-11/README.md

   <strong>Figure 6: System architecture overview of Sunnyvale Gate.</strong>
 </p>

-During a level, active objects are stored in arrays such as `towers`, `enemies` and `lasers`.
-Each frame, the game updates enemy movement, tower targeting, projectiles, visual effects, player gold, village health and win-or-lose checks.
-This fits p5.js well because the `draw()` loop already works as a repeated update cycle.
+During gameplay, active objects are stored in arrays such as `towers`, `enemies` and `lasers`.
+Each frame, the game updates enemy movement, tower targeting, projectiles, effects, gold, village health and win-or-loss checks.
+The repeated `draw()` loop fits this kind of tower defence game well.

-We also separated key responsibilities across different files. `preload_assets.js` handles asset loading, `maps.js` stores map layouts and build slots, `tower.js` manages tower behaviour and upgrade values, and `enemy.js` handles enemy movement and boss behaviour.
-In addition, `game_systems.js` manages waves, gold, player life and victory or defeat checks, while `towereffect.js` handles combat effects such as arrows, lasers, cannon bombs and explosions.
-Other supporting systems, including sound, pause control, speed control and tutorial guidance, are placed in separate files.
-This made the project easier to develop in parallel, even though `sketch.js` still became larger than we originally expected.
+The code is also separated by responsibility. `tower.js` handles tower behaviour, `enemy.js` handles enemies and boss logic, `game_systems.js` manages waves and level state, `maps.js` stores map data, and `towereffect.js` handles projectiles and visual effects.
+This structure made development easier, although `sketch.js` still became larger than we originally planned.

 ## 3.2 Class Diagram

-The class diagram below summarises the main static structure of the game.
-It is based on the actual code rather than an ideal design only.
-Some parts, such as `Tower` and `Enemy`, are implemented as classes in the project.
-Others, like wave management and sound control, are closer to modules or controller-style responsibilities.
-We kept them in the diagram because they still play an important role in how the game is organised.
+The class diagram below shows the main static structure of the game.
+Some parts, such as `Tower` and `Enemy`, are implemented as JavaScript classes.
+Other parts, such as `WaveSystem` and `SoundSystem`, are closer to modules or controller responsibilities, but they are still included because they show how the game is organised.

-The most central gameplay class is `Tower`, defined in `tower.js`.
-It stores information such as position, tower type, level, range, damage and cooldown.
-More importantly, it also handles behaviour.
-A tower can upgrade itself, search for enemies, choose different targets depending on its type, and attack when the cooldown allows it.
-Since our four main tower types behave differently, putting this logic inside the class made the code easier to follow.
+`Tower` is defined in `tower.js`.
+It stores position, type, level, range, damage and cooldown, and it also handles upgrading, targeting and attacking.
+Different tower types use different targeting rules, so this class became one of the most important parts of the game logic.

-`Enemy`, defined in `enemy.js`, is the main class on the other side of combat.
-It stores movement, health, resistances and path progress, but it also includes behaviour such as taking damage, updating position and applying slow effects.
-In our game, enemy behaviour is not completely uniform.
-Boss enemies add more complex logic, including special movement and abilities, so the `Enemy` class ended up carrying both ordinary enemy behaviour and boss-related extensions.

-The combat effect classes are grouped in `towereffect.js`.
-These include `ArrowProjectile`, `Laser`, `CannonBomb`, and several short-lived effect classes such as `ExplosionEffect`, `ArrowHitEffect`, `MagicHitEffect`, `TowerUpgradeEffect` and `TowerSellEffect`.
-These objects are temporary.
-They are created during battle, shown for a short period, and then removed.
-Separating them from `Tower` and `Enemy` helped keep combat feedback more readable.

-Functions in `game_systems.js` manage wave progression, enemy spawning and victory or defeat checks.
-Strictly speaking, this part is more procedural than object-oriented, but in the diagram it is still useful to show it as a system-level component because towers and enemies both depend on the larger game flow.
-The same applies to sound and scene control: they are not the heart of combat, but they support the overall architecture.

-This design is not highly abstract, and that was intentional.
-For a browser game built with p5.js, a flatter structure suited the project better than a complicated inheritance hierarchy.
-It was easier to debug, easier to extend, and easier for the whole group to understand.
+`Enemy` is defined in `enemy.js`.
+It stores movement, health, resistances and path progress.
+Normal enemies use simpler behaviour, while the boss adds extra states such as splitting, reviving and attacking towers.

+Combat effects are kept in `towereffect.js`.
+Classes such as `ArrowProjectile`, `Laser`, `CannonBomb` and `ExplosionEffect` are temporary objects created during attacks and removed after their animation or damage is finished.
+This kept visual feedback separate from the tower and enemy classes.

 ```mermaid
 classDiagram